Lower methane combustion temperature on palladium nanoparticles anchored on TiOx subnano-islets in stellate mesoporous silica nanospheres†

-Palladium oxide nanoparticles of 9 nm stabilized on TiOx subnano-islets (SNI) in monodispersed mesoporous silica nanospheres (MSN) having a stellate morphology are found very active for methane combustion.
-The characterization at various steps of the catalysts elaboration was performed using a panel of techniques including transmission electron microscopy (TEM), X-ray photoelectron spectroscopy (XPS), and UV–visble reflectance spectroscopy.
-The catalytic performances were measured from methane combustion light-off experiments showing a remarkably low temperature light-off (T10% ~ 200°C) of these particles in comparison PdO nanophase on 2D TiOx anchors (T10% ~ 280°C) or those obtained without TiOx anchors (T10% ~ 350°C).
-The surprising performance of these new catalysts is attributed to a combination of parameters along with the stellate pore morphology likely favorable for high conversion and diffusion-controlled regime.
+Palladium oxide nanoparticles of 9 nm stabilized on TiOx subnano-islets (SNI) in monodispersed mesoporous silica nanospheres (MSN) having a stellate morphology are found to be very active for methane combustion.
+The characterization at various steps of the catalysts elaboration was performed using a panel of techniques including transmission electron microscopy (TEM), X-ray photoelectron spectroscopy (XPS), and UV-visble reflectance spectroscopy.
+The catalytic performances were measured from methane combustion light-off experiments showing a remarkably low temperature light-off (T10% ∼ 200 °C) of these particles in comparison to PdO nanophase on 2D TiOx anchors (T10% ∼ 280 °C) or those obtained without TiOx anchors (T10% ∼ 350 °C).
+The surprising performance of these new catalysts is attributed to a combination of parameters along with the stellate pore morphology likely favorable for high conversion and a diffusion-controlled regime.